overhide/overhide/README.md

 # overhide

-*Over*tly *hide*: a system to store users' data within their purview and to free software-client developers from the responsibility for their users' data.
+*Over*tly *hide*: a system to store users' data within their purview and to free client-software developers from the responsibility for their users' data.

 ## About